anywaythanks/SwingTools/README.md

 > FontSizeCalculator - class for calculating font sizes.
 For example, it contains a method for calculating the maximum font size in some container.

-> Animation Package - Provides easy creation of animations in Swing.
+> animation package - provides easy creation of animations in Swing.

-> Interfaces package - a package with all used interfaces.
+> interfaces package - a package with all used interfaces.

 # Installation
 You can use both GitHub releases and build systems.